 There probably isn't a day that goes by I’m not asked when the Cloud Security Alliance is going to certify cloud providers.
-We have a professional certification, the Certificate of Cloud Security Knowledge
+We have a professional certification, the Certificate of Cloud Security Knowledge (CCSK), but wouldn't it be more useful to have a comprehensive certification of the information security capabilities and trustworthiness of cloud providers?
+When I get that question before my morning latte, I usually reply, "Thank you for the observation from Planet Obvious."

 After that first cup of coffee, I usually have a much better attitude and can provide a more thoughtful response.
 Deciding to first foray into the area of individual certifications was a pragmatic decision to try to help increase the baseline of industry knowledge and focus on cloud security issues and best practices.
 The reality is, it is simpler to measure an individual’s knowledge than the security practices of a global provider.